 Open Enrollment Frequently Asked Questions What do I have to do for open enrollment?
 The only thing that must be done for open enrollment this year is to complete the Flexible Spending Account (FSA) Employee Enrollment Form.
 Even if you want to decline the benefit, the form must be completed and turned in by November 30th.
 Currently, this is an annual requirement.
 Copies of the form will also be sent to all office managers and available at your front office.

-You can rollover a maximum of $500 of your 2018 FSA.
-An account will automatically be created for you in 2019 with the unused funds which will be available for your use on April 1, 2020
+You can rollover a maximum of $500 of your 2019 FSA.
+An account will automatically be created for you in 2020 with the unused funds which will be available for your use on April 1, 2020

 FSA accounts require annual elections.
 You must decline or enroll each year.